API Reference#

 List[Path]

-get_next_sub(top_level_folder, return_with_prefix=True, local_only=False)[source]#
+get_next_sub(top_level_folder, return_with_prefix=True, include_central=False)[source]#

-Convenience function for get_next_sub_or_ses to find the next subject number.
+Return the next subject number.

 Parameters:

-• return_with_prefix (bool) – If True, return with the “sub-” prefix.
+• return_with_prefix (bool) – If True, return the subject with the “sub-” prefix.

 Return type:

-get_next_ses(top_level_folder, sub, return_with_prefix=True, local_only=False)[source]#
+get_next_ses(top_level_folder, sub, return_with_prefix=True, include_central=False)[source]#

-Convenience function for get_next_sub_or_ses to find the next session number.
+Return the next session number.

 Parameters:

-• top_level_folder (Literal['rawdata', 'derivatives']) – “rawdata” or “derivatives”
+• top_level_folder (Literal['rawdata', 'derivatives']) – The top-level folder, “rawdata” or “derivatives”.

 • return_with_prefix (bool) – If True, return with the “ses-” prefix.